 Facts about the Comparative Medicine Unit (CMU)

 At the CMU there will primarily be mice and possibly a small percentage of rats.
 The premises will have a capacity for between 20 000 – 35 000 animals.
-Construction will start in May 2019 the building will be finished in December 2021.
+Construction started in May 2019 the building will be finished in December 2021.
 The total floor area will be 6 600 m².